Legoless/DesignKit/README.md

 EffectKit
 =======

-iOS / OS X framework that attempts to bridge the gap between designs created in Adobe Photoshop Tool.
+Innovative iOS framework that attempts to bridge the gap between designs created in Adobe Photoshop Tool.
 As much as possible.
-Open .PSD file created in Photoshop and use assets directly in code.
+Open .PSD file created in Photoshop and use shape and bitmap assets directly in code.

 Colors
 =======